Techtonica/curriculum/jquery/jquery.md

 11. Refresh the Chrome tab that is currently rendering `index.html`.
 What happens?
 What do you see?
 What are you now able to do?

+**Activity 3 - Customize the jQuery Example**

-- Add the ability to change a paragraph's font size when it is clicked.
+1. Using the jQuery documentation or other resources as your guide, add the ability to change a paragraph's font size when it is clicked.

-- Add the ability to change an element's color when you hover over it with your mouse.
+2. Using the jQuery documentatino or other resources as your guide, add the ability to change an element's color when you hover over it with your mouse.

 ### Challenge
-- Make an element's color switch between two colors when someone clicks on it (with the `.toggle()` method);
+- Find some more jQuery methods that interest you and implement them!

+### Check for Understanding

+In a group setting, ask the participants the following questions (closed book; no notes or laptops).
+Everyone should write down the answers for future reference.

+1. Where in an HTML document do you link to the jQuery CDN?
+2. Where in the HTML document do you write your jQuery code?
+3. Where in the HTML document would you link to an external JavaScript file if you were using one?
+4. What are the 3 ways we can select HTML elements for manipulation using jQuery?
+5. Name at least 4 jQuery methods you used or saw today.
+6. Where would you look to find more jQuery methods?